emolr/sleep-timer/readme.md

 ## Description

-Sleep timer is a utility that lives in your menu bar that can put your Mac to sleep after a given time, help calm your eyes by lowering the brightness darker than darkest and reduce the blue light in your screen.
+Sleep timer is a utility that lives in your menu bar that can put your Mac to sleep after a given time, helps calm your eyes by lowering the brightness darker than darkest and reduce the blue light in your screen.

 ## Features